osrf-migration/vrx-wiki/tutorials/AddingSensors.md

 Now you should be able to see the global view in Gazebo and the USV viewpoint (based on the onboard camera) in rqt...

 ![Screenshot from 2018-02-26 12-00-19a.png](https://bitbucket.org/repo/BgXLzgM/images/1314066845-Screenshot%20from%202018-02-26%2012-00-19a.png)

+We have also posted a video of what you should see if you have the simulation working with our new camera view: https://vimeo.com/257565186